cerico/oakwell/README.md

 ## 3) Ruby on Rails app creation

-- Creates a Ruby on Rails site
+- Creates a Ruby on Rails application
 - Creates an Ansible Deployment playbook inside it

 [Instructions](docs/rails.md)